MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Comparing the behavior of protection settings for a label

-Use the following table to identify how the same protection setting for a label behaves differently, depending on whether it's used by the Azure Information Protection client (classic), the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling".
+Use the following table to identify how the same protection setting for a label behaves differently, depending on whether it's used by the Azure Information Protection client (classic), the Azure Information Protection unified labeling client, or by Office apps that have labeling built in (also known as "native Office labeling").
 The differences in label behavior might change your decision whether to publish the labels, especially when you have a mix of clients in your organization.

 If you are not sure how your protection settings are configured, view their settings in the **Protection** blade, in the Azure portal.
 If you need help with this step, see [To configure a label for protection settings](configure-policy-protection.md#to-configure-a-label-for-protection-settings).